Haufe-Lexware/api-style-guide/documentation/documentation.md

 Use **Swagger** to create API reference documentation.

-Generating a API description from code can give you a head start, but it cannot replace a proper documentation.
+We **strongly** advise against generating a API description from code.
+The only proper place for generating Swagger from code is for automated validation to validate that a API signature has not changed from one release to the next.
 See also [Generating Swagger from Code](http://dev.haufe-lexware.com/generate-swagger/) for some practical advice.

 Use an API Management Portal to allow developers to get familar and to test your API.